 I've seen other canning courses online, but they only offer 4 to 5 lessons, and many don't cover pressure canning at all.
 Which means you have to buy their other canning courses separately.

-With 28 lessons, recipes, charts, tutorials, and guidelines, we cover everything from how to test your jams, jellies, and fruit butters to know they’re set without store bought pectin, how to can your own meats, broths, vegetables, pickles, salsa, and sauces, plus more.
+With 30 lessons, recipes, charts, tutorials, and guidelines, we cover everything from how to test your jams, jellies, and fruit butters to know they're set without store bought pectin, how to can your own meats, broths, vegetables, pickles, salsa, and sauces, plus more.
 Who would have thought, canning classes online, coolest thing ever.

 *These savings are based on our family and what we normally spend, your savings could be less or more, this is not a guarantee.